ApsaraDB/PolarDB-for-PostgreSQL/doc/polardb/deployment.md

 * debug ：debug version
 * repeat：compile source code without calling configure

-for example:
+For example:
 ```bash
 $ sh build.sh # release version
 ```

-If you get linker errors about undefined references to symbols of protobuf. then it probably indicates that the system-installed protobuf was compiled with an older version of GCC or older AI version, please set -c option to ON in following section of build.sh.
+If you get linker errors about undefined references to symbols of protobuf.
+It probably indicates that the system-installed protobuf was compiled with an older version of GCC or older AI version, please set -c option to ON as the following section of *build.sh* .

 ```bash
 # build polardb consensus dynamic library